georgebrock/javascript-features/README.md

           </head>
           <body class="<%= javascript_feature_classes %>">
             …
-            <%= include_javascript_features %>
           </body>
         </html>
+3. Use the asset pipeline to include Jquery and JavaScript Features, e.g.

+        //= require jquery
+        //= require javascript_features

 4. Add any jQuery plugins you want to use.
-These should live in `/public/javascripts/lib`
+They can live anywhere you want, but `vendor/assets/javascripts` or `lib/assets/javascripts` are good choices.
+Make sure you include you plugins in your manifest.
 5. Start writing JavaScript features.
-Each should have its own file in `/public/javascripts/main` and should look like this:
+They can live anywhere but `app/assets/javascripts` is a good place.

         Features.my_feature = {
           init: function() {